 TMJ Disorder can be the cause of many different kinds of symptoms, including:

 - Difficulty chewing or speaking

 - A feeling of numbness in the arms/fingers

 - Pain in the shoulder, neck, and/or back

 Fortunately, there are a number of advanced treatment options that can help to alleviate the symptoms of TMJ Disorder.
 These include:

-Occlusal Equilibration – this essentially involves an intricate examination of your bite to see if the teeth are fitting together naturally and functioning well.
+This essentially involves an intricate examination of your bite to see if the teeth are fitting together naturally and functioning well.
 If not, a bite adjustment may be the best way to reduce stress on the temporomandibular joint and diminish pressure that’s being placed on the teeth.
 In some cases, a polishing of the teeth can allow for a better relationship between the teeth, the muscles surrounding the mouth, and the temporomandibular joint.
-In others, dental treatments such as porcelain veneers or correction of teeth misalignment may be recommended.
+In others, dental treatments such as porcelain veneers or correction of teeth misalignment with Invisalign® may be recommended.

 Restorative or reconstructive dentistry

 Biting irregularities are often the cause of TMJ Disorder.
 In these cases, application of dental crowns, bridges, or orthodontic appliances can often effectively treat the condition by guiding misaligned teeth into a proper position and correcting bite problems.